-- 5.2.1 A gas shutoff valve and union must be installed in the gas line before it leaves the main building and also at the appliance or separate building, etc. - 5.2.2 When joining connections on a high-pressure system, a plug lubricated shutoff valve or ball valve and a welded flanged union must be used.
+- 5.3.1 A gas shutoff valve and union must be installed in the gas line before it leaves the main building and also at the appliance or separate building, etc. - 5.3.2 When joining connections on a high-pressure system, a plug lubricated shutoff valve or ball valve and a welded flanged union must be used. - 5.3.3 Shutoff valves are prohibited in concealed locations and furnace plenum - 5.3.4 Where a single meter is being used to supply gas to multiple buildings or tenants, a shutoff valve shall be provided for each building or tenant.
+If serving more than one building, the shutoff valve shall be installed outdoors.

-5.3 Installation of Piping
+5.4 Installation of Piping

-- 5.3.1 The installation of gas piping in any building shall not cause structural stress within the building components to exceed allowable design limits - 5.3.2 Pipe shall be supported suitable for the size of the pipe installed.
-(Re: IFGC~2009~407)
+5.4.1 The installation of gas piping in any building shall not cause structural stress within the building components to exceed allowable design limits

+5.4.2 Pipe shall be supported suitable for the size of the pipe installed.
+(Re: $IFGC\sim2015\sim407.2$ )

-5.3.3 Gas pipe shall not be installed in or through any chimney or gas vent, clothes chute, dumbwaiter, elevator shaft or air duct, other than combustion air duct.
+Gas pipe shall not be installed in or through any chimney or gas vent, clothes chute, dumbwaiter, elevator shaft or air duct, other than combustion air duct.